sanazkhalili/Getting-Started-with-Back-End/Flask/flask_project2/readme.md

 ### project flask 2
-In this project used from flast-wtf, reCAPTCHA with recaptcha code and g object.
+In this project used from flask_wtf, reCAPTCHA with recaptcha code and g object.

 reCAPTCHA -> https://www.gitauharrison.com/articles/google-recaptcha-in-flask